Computational & Quantitative Approaches

 Digital Korea

-12-session course in computational text analysis with Orange Data Mining and R, primarily for Korean Studies.
-Covers the full preprocessing → classification → topic modeling pipeline.
+12-session course in computational text analysis with Orange Data Mining and R, aimed mainly at Korean Studies students.
+It starts with preprocessing and ends with topic modeling.

 BA3Text as Data (DH strand)

 Six-seminar digital-humanities strand of the BA3 Contemporary Korea and Digital Humanities course.
-No programming required; introduces descriptive, clustering, classification, and topic-modeling methods on pre-prepared Korean corpora.
+No programming required.
+Students work with prepared Korean corpora and learn how the main text-as-data tools behave.

 Combining with qualitative methods